 - 1. Turn off the gun control unit and ground the spray gun electrode to remove any residual charge. - 2.
-Turn off the fluid-delivery system and relieve fluid pressure. - 3.
-Loosen the set screw (54) in the atomizing air adjust valve knob (55) with a $1/{16}$ -in. hex wrench.
-Remove the knob from the valve. - 4.
+Turn off the fluid-delivery system and relieve the fluid pressure. - 3.
 Remove the two screws that attach the fluid hose fitting to the ground bracket (A).
-Remove the fluid hose from the ground bracket. - 5.
-Remove the screws (41, 30) to remove the back cover (45) and the ground bracket from the handle. - 6.
-Slowly pull the back cover away from the handle and disconnect the cable connector (B) from the small connector (C).
+Remove the fluid hose from the ground bracket. - 4.
+Remove the screws (30, 41) to remove the back cover (45) from the handle and the ground bracket. - 5.
+Slowly pull the back cover away from the handle (19) and disconnect the cable connector (B) from the multiplier connector (C).